hannocoetzer/AsciiRPG/README.md

 The game progresses by loading the next map in sequence (map2, map3, ...), each with increasing difficulty and new challenges.

-This is a terminal-based ASCII game written in C++ using `ncurses` for rendering and standard C++ threads for timing and control.

 📦 Dependencies